cabloy/zova/zova-docs/guide/techniques/env/introduction.md

 # Env

-Cabloy-Front exposes env variables on the special `process.env` object, which are statically replaced at build time
+Zova exposes env variables on the special `process.env` object, which are statically replaced at build time

 ## meta & .env file

-Cabloy-Front uses [dotenv](https://github.com/motdotla/dotenv) to load additional environment variables from the following files in the directory `env`:
+Zova uses [dotenv](https://github.com/motdotla/dotenv) to load additional environment variables from the following files in the directory `env`:

 ```txt
 .env                # loaded in all cases